1 in 4 public housing units sit vacant during D.C. affordability crisis

 “So when we started doing the outreach to say, ‘Hey, we’ve got units available, come in,’ the addresses were stale,” said Nona Eath, head of the agency’s Property Management Operations section, who Donald brought on in December.

-People’s kids had grown.
+People’s children had grown.
 Or they’d moved out of the District.
 Or they’d died waiting.

 The agency has been working to update the list, Eath said.
 Once someone is confirmed eligible, they can be shown a vacant unit.
 They often don’t accept.